Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Model system and methods

 where $\hat{e}_x$ is the unit length vector in the positive direction of the $x$-axis.
 The last term accounts for the unit conversion.
 With this definition, $\mathcal{N}$ is positive (negative) when electrons are transferred in the positive (negative) direction of the dimer axis ($x$-axis).

-Along with the situation where the net electron transfer is only possible due to the dimer symmetry break by the optical field of a single-cycle laser pulse, we are also interested in the role of an applied dc bias.
-The latter breaks the symmetry of the device and allows net electron transfer even for longer optical pulses.
-To this end, along with the optical pulse given by Eq.~\ref{eq:Gaussianfield}, the electrons of the dimer are subjected to a slowly varying potential owing to an external THz field pointing in the negative direction of the $x$-axis.
-In Eq.~\eqref{eq:TDDFT_KS} one replaces $V_{\rm{opt}}(x,t) \rightarrow V_{\rm{opt}}(x,t)+V_{\rm{THz}}(x,t)$, where
+In addition to the case where the net electron transfer is only possible due to the dimer symmetry break by the optical field of a single-cycle laser pulse, we also investigate the role of an applied dc bias.
+The dc bias breaks the symmetry of the dimer and enables the net optically induced electron transfer even for longer optical pulses.
+Accordingly, in addition to the optical pulse given by Eq.~\ref{eq:Gaussianfield}, the dimer is subjected to a slowly varying external THz field directed along the negative $x$-axis.
+In Eq.~\eqref{eq:TDDFT_KS} this is implemented by replacing $V_{\rm{opt}}(x,t)$ with $V_{\rm{opt}}(x,t)+V_{\rm{THz}}(x,t)$, where the potential owing to the THz field, $V_{\rm{THz}}(x,t)$, is slowly switched on from zero to a constant value reached at time $t_-$, prior to the arrival of the optical pulse.
+The resulting effective dc bias $U$ is defined as the difference between the self-consistent potentials inside the left and right cylinders at $t=t_-$.
+Further details are given in Appendix~\ref{Apd.THZ}.